evabalini/basic-video-processing/README.md

 ## Techniques and transfroms:

--Grayscale
+- Grayscale

--Grabbing color in RGB color space
+- Grabbing color in RGB color space

--Grabbing color in HSV color space
+- Grabbing color in HSV color space

--Gaussian and bilateral filtering with different kernels
+- Gaussian and bilateral filtering with different kernels

--Dilation
+- Dilation

 -Opening